 While C1-C2 is relatively sturdy and resistant to injury, it can become quite painful and problematic due to trauma or degenerative conditions.
 These problems may also affect the spinal nerves, vertebral artery, and/or the spinal cord at the at the C2 level.

 - Spinal Motion Segment: C1-C2 (Atlantoaxial Joint) Animation

 Anatomy of the C1-C2 Vertebrae and Spinal Segment

 The C1-C2 vertebrae and spinal segment include the following structures:

-- C1 and C2 vertebrae.
 The C1 vertebra, also called atlas, is shaped like a ring.
 The C2 vertebra has an upward-facing long bony process called the dens.
 The dens forms a joint with the C1 vertebra and facilitates its turning motions, thereby allowing the head to turn in different directions.

-- The atlantoaxial joint.
 The joint between the C1 and C2 vertebrae is called the atlantoaxial joint.
 Unlike other vertebral joints, the atlantoaxial joint does not have an intervertebral disc.
 This joint is secured by a thick, strong ligament called the transverse ligament.

-- C2 spinal nerve.
 At the atlantoaxial joint, the C2 spinal nerve exits the spinal cord through a small bony hole or foramen above the C2, called the intervertebral foramen.
 This nerve has a sensory root and a motor root.

 - The C2 dermatome is an area of skin that receives sensations through the C2 nerve.
 This dermatome includes the top and back of the scalp, the skin over the front of the neck, and the ear lobes.